Your Questions Answered: Aquatic Live Food FAQs

 Q – Why is my rotifer culture looking so poorly, and so few rotifers?

 A – Your culture has been contaminated.
 It could be one or more of many things like, Cillia, Diatoms, Bacteria, Dead algae (from powder or dead paste), Ammonia, pH, Temp, Phosphates, nitrates, micro worms, Dinoflagellates, Chordates, Radiolarians, Protozoa etc. If you send me a 50-80ml sample of your culture I do an analysis of it for you?

 Q – Can Daphnia be dangerous to your fish?

 A – Yes, however, only wild caught Daphnia can be dangerous to your fish as they can carry viruses and bacteria from the fish in their previous environment.
 The good news?
-At Aquatic Live Food, our Daphnia are tank cultured for over 5 years and have never been exposed to wild fish, so you don’t have to worry about our Daphnia doing anything to your fish but nourishing them!
+Aquatic Live Food has tank-cultured Daphnia for over five years without exposure to wild fish, ensuring they only nourish, not harm, your fish!

 Q – Can microalgae help with dinoflagellates?

 A- Yes microalgae (Phytoplankton) will compete with the dinoflagellates for food and light.
 You should turn off the lights for 3-5 days if the dinoflagellates are weak they will die out quickly.
 Live phytoplankton will starve out the dinoflagellates by consuming the food.
 Copepods and Rotifers will eat the phyto and dinoflagellates.